srusher/Align-ID/README.md

 If you are planning on mapping your sample to multiple custom reference genomes from different species then you will need to run this script once per reference fasta.
 NOTE: This step needs to be performed on individual fasta files.
 Do not run this script on a concatentated fasta unless each individual contig originated from the same species

+**Filtering Taxonomic ID**

+If you're only interested in the classifications of a particular taxonomy then set the parameter `skip_filter_alignment_by_id` to `false` and enter the tax ID(s) of interest into a text file, each separated by a new line.
+Then set the `my_tax_ids` parameter to the path of the file containing your tax IDs.
+To include all child taxonomies of the provided tax IDs, set the `include_children` parameter to `true`.
+For example, if you want to filter for Enterobacterales (family) and all of its child taxonomies (genus, species, and strain), you would enter tax ID `543` into your `my_tax_ids` file and set `include_children` to `true`.

 ## Usage